- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 What Constitutes Charges of Indecent Exposure?

 You may wonder what will constitute indecent exposure in Michigan.
 In some cases, it involves just “displaying” one’s genitals.
 In other situations, it is fondling the genitals in the presence of another person to get their reaction.
 It is the “shock” value that the individual wants.
-This is considered sexually offending behavior, and cases of willful exposure can lead to either a misdemeanor sex crime or felony indecent exposure charge.
+This is considered sexually offending behavior, and cases of willful exposure can lead to either a misdemeanor sex crime or a felony indecent exposure charge.

 Understanding Sexual Delinquency in Indecent Exposure Situations